 You may need your most-recent federal income tax return (e.g. If you are completing the 2013-14 FAFSA you will need your 2012 tax return).
 This is semi-optional, meaning you can complete the FAFSA using estimated numbers if you have not yet completed the applicable tax return.
 However, if you use estimated numbers you will be contacted later to go back and enter your actual numbers when your tax return is complete.

-When to Apply for FAFSA
+When to Complete a FAFSA

 If you are applying for grants and scholarships it needs to be completed by the scholarship application deadline.
 The priority deadline for fall-starts is April 1st, while the priority deadline for spring-starts is November 1st.
 This will guarantee that we actually receive your FAFSA by the time that the Scholarship Committee meets to review your application, since it takes 3-5 business days to reach us.
 If you submit the scholarship application after the priority deadline please complete the FAFSA ASAP, as we cannot evaluate your application until we have received the FAFSA.